daohu527/cyber_record/README.md

 #### recover
 If you find record file is missing index, you can recover the file by `cyber_record recover`.

-*It is best to backup the file before recover!!!*
+**It is best to backup the file before recover!!!**

 1. Generate the file descriptor set.
+Must be executed in the `apollo` directory.
  - `tmp` is the file name
  - `modules/drivers/proto/sensor_image.proto` the message define proto file
 ```